-- 30.4.6.2.10 Any proposal or decision by a Market Participant to retire or otherwise remove an Installed Capacity Supplier from the In-City Unforced Capacity market, or to de-rate the amount of Installed Capacity available from such supplier, may be subject to audit and review by the ISO if the ISO determines that such action could reasonably be expected to affect Market-Clearing Prices in one or more ICAP Spot Market Auctions for the New York City Locality subsequent to such action.
+- determination to the Market Monitoring Unit for review and comment.
+SeeMarket Mitigation Measures Section 23.4.5.5. - 30.4.6.2.1012 Any proposal or decision by a Market Participant to retire or otherwise remove an Installed Capacity Supplier from the In-City Unforced Capacity market, or to de-rate the amount of Installed Capacity available from such supplier, may be subject to audit and review by the ISO if the ISO determines that such action could reasonably be expected to affect Market-Clearing Prices in one or more ICAP Spot Market Auctions for the New York City Locality subsequent to such action.
 Such an audit or review shall assess whether the proposal or decision has a legitimate economic justification or is based on an effort to withhold Installed Capacity physically in order to affect prices.
 The ISO shall provide the preliminary results of its audit or review to the Market Monitoring Unit for its review and comment.
-See Market Mitigation Measures Section 23.4.5.6. - 30.4.6.2.11 When evaluating a request by a Developer or Interconnection Customer pursuant to Section 23.4.5.7 of the Market Mitigation Measures, the ISO shall seek comment from the Market Monitoring Unit on matters relating to the determination of price projections and cost calculations.
+See Market Mitigation Measures Section 23.4.5.6. - 30.4.6.2.1113 When evaluating a request by a Developer or Interconnection Customer pursuant to Section 23.4.5.7 of the Market Mitigation Measures, the ISO shall seek comment from the Market Monitoring Unit on matters relating to the determination of price projections and cost calculations.
 See Market Mitigation Measures Section 23.4.5.7.

-30.4.6.3 Market Monitoring Unit responsibilities set forth in the ISO Services Tariff

-30.4.6.3.1 The ICAP Demand Curve periodic review schedule and procedures shall provide an opportunity for the Market Monitoring Unit to review and comment on the draft request for proposals, the independent consultant's report, and the ISO's proposed ICAP Demand Curves.
+30.4.6.3 Market Monitoring Unit responsibilities set forth in the ISO Services Tariff the draft request for proposals, the independent consultant's report, and the ISO's proposed ICAP Demand Curves.
 See ISO Services Tariff Section 5.14.1.2.5.